JeroenVives/EOICT_WebScripting/docs/54_rest_api_fileupload/README.md

 ### Create controller for file upload/download

-In controller folder, create `file.controller.js`:
+In controllers folder, create `file.controller.js`:

 * For File Upload method, we will export `upload()` function that: